philipce/nifty/Documents/Style.md

 ///     - x: the x component of the vector (no need to be a complete sentence)
 ///     - y: the y component of the vector
 ///     - z: the z component of the vector
-/// - Throws: if some type of error occurs (no need to enumerate specific errors)
+/// - Throws: some info about errors/warnings that could occur
 /// - Returns: computed vector magnitude
 ```